joecooper98/GEO_ANALYSER/README.md

 5. The RMSD between `comp_geom.xyz` and `ref_geom.xyz`
 6. The RMSD between `comp_geom.xyz` and `ref_geom.xyz`, ignoring the contributions from atoms labelled `H`

+It will then write them in a space separated variable format, with time as the first column, and then the calculated values as the other columns in the same order as placed on the input.

 If you want to add your own, then it's fairly simple.
 Give it a 4 letter name, create a subroutine/function that returns a single value, and then add it to the switch statement in the `decider` routine.

 ## Trajectories